ArjunAranetaCodes/Java-Spring-ThymeLeaf-Flight-Booking-System/README.md

 ## Flight Booking System

 ### Overview
-The Flight Booking System is a Java Spring Boot application that allows users to view available flights, sort them by various criteria, and book flights.
+This Flight Booking System is a Java Spring Boot application that allows users to view available flights, sort them by various criteria, and book flights.
 The application uses Thymeleaf for the frontend and integrates with a MySQL database to store flight and booking information.

 ### Features
 - View a list of available flights